MacLowelll/maclowelll.github.io/README.md

 Synthesis:
 If you ever ask me what is design, I'll tell you it's everything.

-# 🚩 Interests and Projects
+# 🚩 Interests and New Projects

 [iDEA is everyone's space -Common Mission Lab and Hub Project](https://coda.io/@mr-maclowelll/idea/env-design-9)